rus0000/jsinheritance/README.md

 `Function` and `Object` are both functions, thus their `__proto__` property, refers to `Function.prototype`, which itself has `__proto__` property referencing to `Object.prototype`.

-Both `prototype` and `__proto__` properties of a `Function` refer to the same `Function.prototype` object, which is an exclusive situation, existing only for built-in `Function` constructor.
+Both `prototype` and `__proto__` properties of a `Function` refer to the same `Function.prototype` object, which is a unique situation, valid only for built-in `Function` constructor.

 ## "Prototype" term mess
-When one says word "prototype", it immediately starts real mess in heads of his listeners.
+When one says word "prototype", it immediately starts a real mess in heads of audience.
 Speaker always need to be precisely clear, what he is talking about.

 Meanings of term "prototype":
-* A prototype of a given object
+* A "prototype" of a given object
   * Its parent
   * Accessible with `someObject.__proto__` property, not `prototype` property
   * The most confusing part is: